 The largest on-going project focuses on the artist-monk Hongyi 弘一大師 (1880-1942), a remarkably complex, inventive, and influential figure in Chinese Buddhist worlds.
 He also has been investigating the many worlds of St. Francis, with field research in that medieval saint's Umbrian homeland, studied both for the intrinsic interest of these materials and to establish comparative pressure on the Hongyi studies.

 Birnbaum's work has been strongly influenced by intensive field study over several decades within Chinese Buddhist monastic communities and across a wide variety of the mountain sites that form the backbone of this tradition’s conceptual geography.
-In addition to writing projects, he has been working on the creation of an open-source archive of fieldwork photography of religious life in post-Mao China.
+In this regard, based on an archive of extensive fieldwork photography, he has been working on a study of visual aspects of Buddhist life in post-Mao China.

 Raoul Birnbaum